Materials-Consortia/OPTIMADE/optimade.rst

   (Note that at the end of the string value above the four final backslashes represent the two terminal backslashes in the value, and the final double quote is a terminator, it is not escaped.)

   String value tokens are also used to represent **timestamps** in form of the `RFC 3339 Internet Date/Time Format <https://tools.ietf.org/html/rfc3339#section-5.6>`__.
-  String value tokens as well are used to represent database-provider-specific or definition-provider-specific data types.
+  String value tokens as well are used to represent namespace-specific data types.

 - **Numeric values** are represented as decimal integers or in scientific notation, using the usual programming language conventions.
   A regular expression giving the number syntax is given below as a `POSIX Extended Regular Expression (ERE) <https://en.wikipedia.org/w/index.php?title=Regular_expression&oldid=786659796#Standards>`__ or as a `Perl-Compatible Regular Expression (PCRE) <http://www.pcre.org>`__: